 Triangle/ Crossed Triangle – The dot/ hollow space is enclosed inside a single triangle or multiple crossed triangles, which represents energy.
-The triangle pointing downwards signify feminine energy, and the one pointing upwards signifies masculine energy.
+The triangle pointing downwards signifies feminine energy, and the one pointing upwards signifies masculine energy.

-Circle – The circle outside the triangles represent the cosmic cycle.
+Circle – The circle outside the triangles represents the cosmic cycle.
 Time has no beginning or end; it is a continuous loop of events.
 From the nucleus of an atom to the biggest bodies in the universe, everything is a part of the cycle.

 Lotus Petals – Outside the circle, there are shapes resembling petals of an opening lotus.
 The petals are pointed outside for a reason.
 It signifies the opening of our mind and the increase in our level of understanding.